SergiusTheBest/plog/README.md

 plog::init(plog::warning, "c:\\logs\\log.csv", 1000000, 5);
 ```

-It initializes the logger to write all messages with up to warning severity to a file in csv format.
+Here the logger is initialized to write all messages with up to warning severity to a file in csv format.
 Maximum log file size is set to 1'000'000 bytes and 5 log files are kept.

+*Note: see [Custom initialization](#custom-initialization) for advanced usage.*

 ##Step 3: Logging
 Logging is performed with the help of special macros.
-A log message is constructed as a stream output thus it is type-safe and extendable.
+A log message is constructed using stream output operators.
+Thus it is type-safe and extendable in contrast to a format output.

 ###Basic logging macros
 This is the most used type of logging macros.
 They do unconditional logging.